sumeet156/Interactive-Password-Generator-Tool/README.md

 # Interactive-Password-Generator-Tool
 An interactive and customizable password generator web application built with HTML, CSS, and JavaScript.
 Features include adjustable password length, options to include/exclude characters (uppercase, lowercase, numbers, symbols), and a real-time password strength indicator.

-# Password Generator Tool

-An interactive and feature-rich password generator web application that helps users easily create secure passwords.
-Built with HTML, CSS, and JavaScript, this tool is designed to be intuitive, responsive, and highly customizable.

 # Features
 - Adjustable password length.
 - Options to include/exclude: